The light has come into the world,

 because their deeds were evil.

-But that’s what it looked like before I turned the light on.
+But then I turned the light on.

-But easier is almost never better.
+Unfortunately easier is not necessarily better.

-So I pray today you are walking in the Light, letting Him highlight every ridge, crack and bump; so Jesus Christ can finish you to perfection, and you can live the most abundant life possible!
+So I pray today you are walking in the Light, letting Him unveil every ridge, crack and bump; so Jesus Christ can finish you to perfection, and you can live the most abundant life possible!